Paula's Body Shop

 The case of the groin pull that was not, and other pseudo muscular pains

 The clearest example of how connective tissue issues can mimic muscle pain is in the case of the pregnant and near birthing client who presented with a pulled groin (adductor) muscle.
-Noticing through palpation that there was "congestive clotting" within the superficial connective tissue in the same hip, but opposite of the pain and on the other side of the hip joint, Paula set about clearing that congestion and the groin pull pain disappeared!
+Noticing through palpation that there was "congestive clotting" within the superficial connective tissue in the same hip, but opposite of the pain and on the other side of the hip joint, Ms. Mae set about clearing that congestion, and the groin pull pain disappeared!
+It was an unexpected and most pleasant surprise.

-The most common example of pseudo muscle pain (and pseudo arthritic pain) comes from crystallizations where tendons attach on the bone - whether at the joint or on the body of the bone.
-The condition is called calcific tendonitis, and it is difficult for medical professionals to diagnose except in the shoulder, and only when it is severe enough to show up on x-ray.
-Paula, however, is able to palpate for these crystals almost anywhere in the body, break them down without doing harm, and voila!
+A common example of pseudo muscle pain (and pseudo arthritic pain) comes from crystallizations where tendons attach on the bone - whether at the joint or on the body of the bone.
+The condition is called calcific tendonitis, and it is difficult for medical professionals to diagnose except in the shoulder, and only when it is severe enough that the calcifications show up on x-ray.
+Ms. Mae, however, is able to palpate for these crystals almost anywhere in the body, break them down without doing harm, and voila!
 The muscles automatically relax and let go!

 Artist rendition of lumbar fascia